patilasmit/Sales-Analysis-and-Business-Insights-with-SQL-Python/README.md

 Subcategory Profit Growth: I identified subcategories with the highest profit growth, helping the business prioritize investments in product development and marketing for these areas.

 # Tools & Technologies Used:
-SQL: For querying, aggregating, and analyzing large datasets.
+SQL : For querying, aggregating, and analyzing large datasets.
 Python (Pandas, Matplotlib, Seaborn): For data visualization and deeper analysis of sales trends.
-Jupyter Notebook: To seamlessly combine SQL queries and Python code for an efficient analysis workflow.
+Jupyter Notebook : To seamlessly combine SQL queries and Python code for an efficient analysis workflow.

 This project helps in understanding how different sub-categories performed year-over-year and highlights key insights using visual representations.